Effect-TS/schema/README.md

   schema2--encode: I2 -> A1-->schema1
 ```

 The `transform` combinator takes a target schema, a transformation function from the source type to the target type, and a reverse transformation function from the target type back to the source type.
 It returns a new schema that applies the transformation function to the output of the original schema before returning it.
-If the original schema fails to decode a value, the transformed schema will also fail.
+If the original schema fails to parse a value, the transformed schema will also fail.

 ```ts
 import * as S from "@effect/schema/Schema";